Karandra/Kortex-Mod-Manager/docs/srcs/comparison.md

 ## Supplementary information
 1. Any content inside the mod archive.
 This installation mode usually requires user input to some extent.
 2. Just some files such as **.esm**/**.esp** and/or **Data** folder inside the mod archive.
-3. Program list means a toolbar of some sort that allows you to execute programs and tools from the mod manager.
-4. Game root directory virtualization means that the files are not installed into the game folder where the game EXE is located such as TESV.exe.
-Rather they use an actual Virtual File System.
-Vortex and NMM use links to achieve similar results as virtualization, but it's not actually virtualization.
-5. Integrated download manager meaning the mod manager has internal download capabilities and uses can see the files being downloaded.

 ## Page contributors
 * [Kerber](https://www.nexusmods.com/users/2734453) (Kortex developer)